 The reasons for bearing failure may be varied as there are different stages of bearing failure.
-From premature failure to losses despite planning and maintenance, the disruptions in the smooth functioning of the bearing may happen anytime.
-The bearings of each equipment are selected with a response to the life expectancy of equipment, which the manufacturer decides, on the basis of fatigued spall failure.
+From premature failure to losses despite planning and maintenance, disruptions in the smooth functioning of the bearing may happen at times.
+The bearings of each piece of equipment are selected in response to the life expectancy of the equipment, which the manufacturer decides, on the basis of fatigued spall failure.

 Thus, the Original Equipment Manager(OEM) is responsible for making sure that the bearings are punctuated with the expected life of the machine.
-There may be an array of reasons for damages or premature failure of the bearing.
-They may be inadequate/improper lubrication, contamination, improper handling, installation glitches etc. These unexpected bearing failures can cause severe financial losses to the company.
-Besides, replacing adjacent components may also survive damage like housings and shafts.
-These failures also pose a serious threat to the plant's operating efficiency and also shoots up the cost of operations, leading to severe strains on the profitability of the concern.
+There may be an array of reasons for damage or premature failure of the bearing.
+There may be inadequate or improper lubrication, contamination, improper handling, installation glitches, etc. These unexpected bearing failures can cause severe financial losses for the company.
+Besides, replacing adjacent components may also survive damage, like housings and shafts.
+These failures also pose a serious threat to the plant's operating efficiency and also shoot up the cost of operations, leading to severe strains on the profitability of the concern.
 The failure usually takes place gradually since there are different stages of bearing failure.

 Stages of Bearing Failure

 The first stage of the bearing failure is regular operation.
 The glitches tend to register at ultrasonic frequencies ranging from 1200K to 3600K CPM (20000- 60000 Hz).
 The only instruments that can evaluate the energy of the device at this stage are Spike Energy or Shock Plus instruments.
 It manifests a metal-to-metal contact that can primarily be caused by to lack of lubrication or fluids.
 It is a stage that can be avoided beforehand, even if adequate evaluation and remedial measures are taken.